danibt656/omlet/README.md

-# rntest
+# omlet

-Learning mobile apps in React Native
+Learning mobile apps in React Native by imitating the BeReal app